-Histamine is a versatile biologic amine.
-It is involved in fine-tuning the balance between immunity (the ability to fight infection or clear abnormal cells) and tolerance (the ability of the immune system to tolerate “outsider molecules” like foods, dust, environmental chemicals, etc.)
+- Tolerance is the ability of the immune system to tolerate “outsider molecules” like foods, dust, environmental chemicals, etc.

-Histamines affect dendritic cells (cells that boost the immune responses by showing antigens on their surfaces to other cells of the immune system), immunoregulatory cells, T-cell polarization (deciding whether T-cells will have the capability to produce T1 or T2 patterns of cytokines), and cytokine production, generally.
+Histamines affect dendritic cells (cells that boost the immune responses by showing antigens on their surfaces to other cells of the immune system), immunoregulatory cells, and T-cell polarization (deciding whether T-cells will have the capability to produce T1 or T2 patterns of cytokines), and cytokine production, generally. *Note: cytokine patterns:

 How does the receptor type influence the action of histamine?